 Intrinsic rewards are rewards that aren’t tangible but yield higher levels of job satisfaction.
 For example, an elevation of job title or notification of personal achievement on the company’s social media.
-Meanwhile, extrinsic rewards are tangible rewards that are awarded to individuals when they have done good work such as bonuses, free swags, and gift cards.
+Meanwhile, extrinsic rewards are tangible rewards that are awarded to individuals when they have done good work such as bonuses, free swags, and gift cards or personalized gifts.

 Financial rewards include monetary rewards such as bonuses, salary raises, etc. On the other hand, non-financial rewards don’t provide the employee with any financial gain.
 Instead, they are centered on demonstrating appreciation to the employee through alternative recognition ideas such as employee of the month, birthdays, and work anniversaries recognition.